Patch management

-Patch management is concerned with the identification, acquisition, distribution, and installation of patches to systems.
+Patch management (or patch management policy or patch policy or patch management process) is concerned with the identification, acquisition, distribution, testing and installation of patches to systems.
 Proper patch management can be a net productivity boost for an organization.
 Patches can be used to defend against and eliminate potential vulnerabilities of a system, so that no threats may exploit them.
 Problems can arise during patch management, including buggy patches that either fail to fix their problem or introduce new issues.
 Patch management tools help orchestrate all of the procedures involved in patch management.

 Description

 Patch management is defined as a sub-practice of various disciplines including vulnerability management (part of security management), lifecycle management (with further possible sub-classification into application lifecycle management and release management), change management, and systems management.
 The practice is broadly concerned with the identification, acquisition, distribution, and installation of patches to systems.
 Some definitions of patch management are as a software-level practice, while others are as a systems-level process: software, drivers, and firmware.